stm7128/strawberry-autobuild-windows/README.md

 Official builds are not currently available, but [instructions for building from source](https://github.com/strawberrymusicplayer/strawberry#wrench-compiling-from-source) can be found in the official repository.

 **Note: The updater for this unofficial build is intentionally disabled.**
 The updater is disabled to prevent being guided to Patreon.
-For updates, please refer to the official Strawberry repository.

 ---